AstralOlson/Stable-Universal-Translator-Pro/README.md

 [O] Open Logs: Instant access to your translation history in the Pi file manager.

 [C] Clear Logs: One-touch maintenance to keep your storage clean.

+Portions of this codebase were generated with the assistance of Gemini (Google AI) and curated/refined by Alexander Olson.